-We know that ‘catching up’ might not be the first thing on many teachers’ and school leaders’ minds when children return from lockdown and the school closures.
+We know that ‘catching up’ might not be the first thing on many teachers’ and school leaders’ minds as they settle back in to school life.
 Reintegrating children into school life, dealing with social and emotional issues, and ensuring they feel safe in their new post-pandemic environment are all challenges that we know that the education sector will rise to brilliantly as it always does.

-You also know the majority of next term’s children already so you’ll have a fair idea of where their gaps in maths are likely to be.
+You also know the majority of your new cohort already so you’ll have a fair idea of where their gaps in maths are likely to be.